avik-pal/RayTracer.jl/README.md

 ## USAGE EXAMPLES

-Follow the instructions below to run individual code examples or use `code/script.sh` to run all of them together.
+Follow the instructions below to run individual code examples or use `examples/script.sh` to run all of them together.

 First we need to get the versions of the packages used when these examples were written.

 **NOTE:** We have tested the examples on versions of Julia >= 1.1.
-          It is known that the RayTracer won't function in Julia 1.0.
+          It is known that the RayTracer won't function in Julia 1.0 due to the absence of `isnothing` function.

 ```bash
 $ cd code